marianbuenosayres/drools-playground/README.md

 drools-playground
 =================

-Drools playground for new functionalities
+Drools playground for training and new functionalities